vg-cloud/210930unauthAmplify/Readme.md

         amplify init

 - Add API.
-Two outhentication methods should be added: Cognito User Pools (default) and IAM
+Two outhentication methods should be added: Cognito User Pools (default) and IAM.
+During this step, GraphQL schema has to be defined.
+It can be found in 'schema.graphql' file.

         amplify add api